Go to Reviews.org AU Edition

 We aren’t talking about the Marvel superhero.
 Nighthawk is a name Kidde uses for its sensor technology.

 Both customers and experts alike gave this alarm high ratings, and for good reason.
 It has a digital display and a generous five-year warranty.
 And, yeah, it’s plug only, but the six-foot cord means it doesn’t have to be right by an outlet.
+And because it is a plug in carbon monoxide detector, you won't have to worry about replacing batteries.

 Looking for a reliable combo alarm that’s not crazy expensive?
 We’ve found one.